Calculate your risk of COVID exposure from attending Thanksgiving gatherings with this online tool - NewsBreak

 An online tool made by researchers at Georgia Institute of Technology allows people to assess the likelihood of someone at their gathering having COVID-19, depending on location and size.

 Named the COVID-19 Event Risk Assessment Planning Tool, the site offers a user-friendly interactive map broken down by county.
 A sliding range allows users to change the size of the expected gathering and see the corresponding changes in the risk map for the United States.
-Users can hover over their home counties to see the local risk, based on gathering size.CDC says it’s safe to gather with families for Thanksgiving, but keep your guard up
+Users can hover over their home counties to see the local risk, based on gathering size.Outage map: 5,300 customers without power Thanksgiving morning

 Using Cleveland’s Cuyahoga County as an example, the data showed there was about a 31% chance someone has COVID at a Thanksgiving gathering of 20.
 And with 50 people in a space, that chance went up to 60%.
 As of Tuesday, a gathering of 20 in San Francisco County carried a 7% risk, but a 50-person party carried a 16% risk.